Exchange programme at a university or university college

 Support for exchange programmes

 Lånekassen offers loans and grants for exchange programmes outside the Nordic region.
+Some countries are eligible for an additional grant.

 Application deadlines